 Today, Colombia is going through a crucial moment.
 After signing the agreement to end the conflict with the FARC, security threats are being reconfigured in regions undergoing post-conflict transition.
 Meanwhile, there is an ongoing necessity for a development model with a territorial approach that provides opportunities for those who have historically been excluded.

-This article is from Friends of Europe’s upcoming discussion paper ‘Investing in Sustainable Peace and Development’, in which international experts in these fields consider how policymakers can address the security-development nexus to build peaceful and inclusive societies.
+This article is from Friends of Europe’s upcoming discussion paper ‘Investing in People, Peace and Prosperity', in which international experts in these fields consider how policymakers can address the security-development nexus to build peaceful and inclusive societies.
 This discussion paper complements the Friends of Europe Policy Insight debate ‘To achieve Agenda 2030, give peace a chance’, held as part of the 2017 European Development Days.

 IMAGE CREDIT: CC/Flickr – World Bank Photo Collection